AsadiAhmad/Digit-Binarization/README.md

 # Digit-Binarization
-Binarization Digits of numbers and prepare digits for OCR or number detection and remove the noise from the picture compeletly.
+Binarization Digits of numbers and prepare digits for OCR or number detection and remove the noise and shadow (background) from the picture completely.

 ## Tech :hammer_and_wrench: Languages and Tools :